The Difference Between DBA and PhD Explained

 When it comes to the world of academia, the end goal for many is to study a Doctor of Philosophy (PhD) in their chosen subject matter and be awarded a Doctorate.
 A PhD is generally pursued by those who wish to embark as an academic researcher or lecturer.

-But what if you’re a corporate professional who wants to enhance your knowledge and/or solve real-world business-related issues?
+But what if you’re a corporate professional who wants to enhance your knowledge and solve real-world business-related issues?
 If that’s the case, a Doctor of Business Administration (DBA) would be a better fit.
 Both the DBA and the PhD are the highest achievable postgraduate qualifications.

 Types of Doctorate Degrees